TutorialsSession Hijacking: Everything You Need To Know

 I will show you everything you need to know about session hijacking here.

-When a visitor lands on a site, the first thing between the user and the site is session creation.
+When a visitor lands on a site, the first thing between the user and the site is the creation of a session.
 The website authenticates the user, and the session is created.
 Sessions are an essential part of communication between two parties.

 Session IDs are usually stored in the form of cookies.
-If the hackers can get these cookies, they can take over the user session and use the session ID on that website to do a lot of damage without being detected.
+If the hackers can obtain these cookies, they can hijack the user’s session and use the session ID on that website to cause significant damage without being detected.

 What Is Session Hijacking?